Secure-Embedded-Systems/woot2025-GlitchGluck/example1/physical-exp/fault-scanout/README.md

 - `map_sout_6dot1ns.txt`
 - `map_sout_10dot7ns.txt`

-Each file contains scan-out data collected at a specific glitch width (e.g., `1.6ns`, `2.7ns`, etc.).
+Each file contains scan-out data collected at a specific glitch width (e.g., `1.6ns`, `2.7ns`, `5.0ns`, `6.1ns`, `10.7ns`).
 These results are used to evaluate the impact of fault injection under different timing conditions and compare the outcomes with fault-free simulation data.